 “What makes America so much more entrepreneurial and innovative than India?”
 That question has been in my head for many years now.
 Obvious recent contributions including Facebook, Tesla, and the immortal giants, Google, Amazon and Apple come first to mind.
 But the world we live in stands witness to enduring American inventions – the airplane, credit card, transistor, laser, the computer and internet; with hundreds of inventions […]

-Image: source There was an extremely interesting article on Business Insider recently about the future of driving.
-From replacing the horse as a mode of transport barely a century ago, we are now at a point where the big question is about whether to replace the driver or not.
-The article approaches the subject of drivers and cars themselves, from […]
+Image: source To Drive or not to Drive?
+There was an extremely interesting article on Business Insider recently about the future of driving.
+Transport saw one huge jump when horses as modes of transport were replaced, barely a century ago.
+And now. we are at another crossroads.
+The big question is about whether to replace the driver or not.
+The […]

 Little over a decade ago, I had just learnt how to drive a car, and, sorry; I must learn to be specific.
 I had learnt to drive a car in India.
 Yes, here, it takes more effort, selfless commitment, definitely more skill, and sheer bravery to even just want to learn to drive a vehicle here, let alone actually drive.
 Not even attempting […]